lovetoys/lovetoys/README.md

 This helperclass helps to avoid code redundancy and to create neater code.
 Our collisionmanager works in association with our eventmanager as it expects to get a event with the colliding entities.
-The required event is already contained and you can find an example of how to use it in our example.
+The required event is already contained and you can find an example of how to use it in our [example](https://github.com/Nukesor/lua-lovetoys/tree/master/example) folder.

 #### CollisionManager:addCollisionAction(component1, component2, object)